 Nadine Friesen: Robust Infrastructure

-Major railway infrastructure has to be planned long ahead due to long planning periods.
-Therefore, potential bottlenecks in the infrastructure have to be recognized at an early stage to initiate corresponding counter measures.
-At present, the future infrastructure is planned while only little about the intended operation is known.
+The extended planning periods and the long life cycle of railway infrastructure require a long planning horizon.
+Therefore, bottlenecks in the infrastructure have to be recognized at an early stage to initiate adequate measures.
+At the present, the infrastructure is planned while only little about the intended operation is known.
 Hence, the timetable and the operation are adjusted to the infrastructure.
-Since space, time and money for extension measures of railway infrastructure are limited, each modification has to be done carefully.
-Infrastructural projects have to planned such that the infrastructure will be appropriate for the future uncertain demand.
-Nadine Friesen’s research focus is to find a procedure for robust infrastructure planning.
-Based on a given uncertain timetable concept, infrastructural projects are going to be determined which meet the requirements of the timetable concepts medium- and long-term.
-Friesen is working on an optimisation model for the integration of the temporal aspect of the network design problem.
+Since space, time and money for extension measures of railway infrastructure are limited, each modification has to be done carefully and long lasting.
+To meet the customers’ future needs, infrastructural projects have to planned such that the infrastructure will be appropriate for the future unknown demand.